Koed00/django-q/README.rst

     # create the task
     async('math.copysign', 2, -2)

-    # or with import and storing the id
+    # or with a reference
     import math.copysign

     task_id = async(copysign, 2, -2)